- Unforeseen events — no matter how large or small — can create significant disruption and render sales and marketing plans obsolete

 To start, sales and marketing leaders must have a common view of understanding and assessing different types of change.
 Take the example of the current COVID-19 pandemic and compare it with the eruptions of Iceland’s Eyjafjallajökull volcano in 2010.
 The pandemic brought the whole world to a standstill, while the 2010 volcanic eruptions affected only certain parts of the world, causing international travel disruptions but largely no effect on national economies.
 Embedded in both of these events is an important characteristic of resilience.
 Resilience is the ability to deal with unplanned, unforeseen events, not with change an organization has planned to drive forward through its strategy and annual plans.

-Finally, the more an organization practices resilience, the more resilient it becomes.
-Remember that resilience is a capability, not a state.
+As mentioned, resilience is a capability, not a state, so the more an organization practices resilience, the more resilient it becomes.
 Marketing and sales leaders must ensure that risks and dependencies of annual plans are articulated clearly and monitored often.
-They also must develop an early warning system, combining appropriate internal and external data, that’s reviewed regularly as part of quarterly business reviews or other business review meetings so that sales and marketing teams can anticipate potential events and be ready to take action.
+They also must develop an early warning system that combines appropriate internal and external data and is reviewed regularly as part of quarterly business reviews or other business review meetings.
+This enables sales and marketing teams to anticipate potential events and be ready to take action.